Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Introduction

-However, dynamical downscaling is a computationally expensive approach that limits the number of ensemble members that can be used to quantify uncertainties \cite{nishant2023comparison}.
-An alternative approach is to learn a computationally inexpensive statistical downscaling from these dynamical downscaling models and observations, thus allowing larger ensembles and better uncertainty quantification \cite{wilby1998statistical}.
-Statistical downscaling is considered less reliable, especially for extreme events.
-In this context, ML downscaling enters as an advanced (non linear) form of statistical downscaling that exhibits improved predictions.
+A common inexpensive alternative is to learn a statistical downscaling from these dynamical downscaling simulations and observations \cite{wilby1998statistical}.
+This is typically done by learning the values of several parameters of a statistical mapping (e.g. quantile mapping, generalized linear regression) that best match a regional high resolution data \cite{bano2020configuration}.
+In this context, ML downscaling enters as an advanced (non linear) form of statistical downscaling \cite{rampal2024enhancing} with potential to exceed the fidelity of conventional statistical downscaling.